Complete Guide to Know the Blood Test ResultsJune 30, 2020

 Detecting the health of these cells can help in detecting allergies and infections.
 For example, neutrophils are just like EMTs of the blood.
 These immune cells are among the first to appear at the infection site.
 Another kind of immune cell is Basophils that consist of small particles with enzymes and are released at the time of asthma as well as allergic reactions.

 Comprehensive metabolic panel or CMP

-The CMP gives information related to electrolytes, minerals in the blood that affect amount of water in your body, muscle function and acidity of blood.
-Common CMP tests include – phosphorous, calcium, potassium, chloride, magnesium and sodium.
+The CMP gives information related to electrolytes, minerals in the blood that affect the amount of water in your body, muscle function, and acidity of the blood.
+Common CMP tests include – phosphorous, calcium, potassium, chloride, magnesium, and sodium.

 Albumin, bilirubin and creatinine

 The CMP calculates different substances such as albumin, creatinine, and bilirubin.
 Bilirubin occurs when hemoglobin is broken down in the body.
 It is usually found in the blood and leaves which can indicate jaundice.
 Albumin is the major protein of blood plasma which is a yellowish fluid part of blood that carries blood cells.
 Lower levels of albumin may denote inflammation, malnutrition, kidney, and liver diseases.

 Creatinine is the chemical waste product of creatine that supplies energy to your muscles.
 This is a popular supplement as it can do away with your weight-lifting goals.
 Since your kidneys remove creatinine, the increased levels might indicate poor functioning of the kidney.